-Steaming is actually excellent for clothes as it kills all the germs and bacteria.
-If you have a dress that smells a bit strange after sitting in the closet for a while, steam it and you will notice all the odors have evaporated.
+Steaming is excellent for clothes as it kills all the germs and bacteria.
+If you have a dress that smells a bit strange after sitting in the closet for a while, steam it, and you will notice all the odors have evaporated.
 That’s because the high heat kills the bacteria that’s been causing the odors.

 Another advantage of steaming is how cost-effective it is.
-Cleaning a jacket, coat or outerwear can be quite expensive as they require careful attention.
+Cleaning a jacket, coat or outerwear can be pretty expensive as they require careful attention.
 But if you use a steamer, it becomes hygienic without taking too much time or money.